fusebit/oauth-connector/README.md

 ## Release notes

+### v1.2.5

+- Fix bug in the logic waiting for a concurrent access token refresh
+- Include previous refresh_token from response to OAuthConnector.refreshAccessToken if new one had not been issued

 ### v1.2.4

 - Fix bug to refresh access tokens using HTTP POST with form encoded body payload